JankaSvK/thesis-grizzly/README.md

 If they have temporal context, you can split the data into corresponding directories.
 We do not rescale images for the frontend, they should be proprecessed to a resolution 320x180 (possible setting for VIRET tool).

-## Obtaining data

-It is possible to use the application over a custom dataset.
-To do that, firstly it is needed to obtain the features, which the application uses.
-It is possible to generate only some of them, all are not required.
-After the obtaining the data, the original in `images_representations` can be replaced, or a new directory with the same structure can be created.
-In later case, change the path to the updated directory, when running the app.

 ### Building docker for annotations